 A typical student in a liberal arts program will choose 50 credits in fulfillment of General Education.
 Most departments require at least 30 credits for a major.
 A few departments, notably the sciences, have co requisite requirements in other disciplines.
 This still leaves as many as 30 credits of free electives.
-While free electives are ordinarily taken in the liberal arts, students may also elect courses offered by the Schools of Professional Studies and Health Sciences and Human Performance, providing there are seats remaining after the needs of their own degree candidates have been met.
+While free electives are ordinarily taken in the liberal arts, students may also elect courses offered by the College of Education and the School of Health Sciences and Human Performance, providing there are seats remaining after the needs of their own degree candidates have been met.
 Students are strongly urged to consult with their adviser prior to scheduling courses in these schools.
 (This list will occasionally be revised.
 Current information will be available from the Dean of Arts and Sciences.)